Rebecca Scott (dancer): Career

 Scott's competitive dance career began at a young age.
 In 2009, Scott and, her then partner, Lloyd Perry won the Open World Juvenile Under 12 Ballroom Championship.
 In 2015, Scott and Perry won the Open World Youth Under 19 Latin Championship.
 In 2017, the pair were runners-up in the WDC AL European Under 21 Latin Championship.
 In 2017, the couple won WDC AL SuperLeague Latin Youth Championship.
 In 2018, the couple reached the quarter-final of the 93rd Blackpool Dance Festival in the Amateur Latin category.
 Other titles include World Under 21 Latin Finalists, World Under 19 Latin Champions, British Closed Under 16 Ballroom Champions, 2x British Closed Under 16 Latin Champions, British Open Under 16 Finalists, World Under 12 Ballroom Champions, British Closed Under 12 Ballroom & Latin Champions and British Open Under 12 Finalists.

 In 2023 she joined the touring dance troupe, Burn the Floor.

 Television career

 Got to Dance

 Scott and Perry both appeared on the third series of the Sky One dance competition programme, Got to Dance.
 The couple reached the semi-finals of the competition where they received a perfect score from the judges.

 Dancing with the Stars

 On 16 December 2024, Scott was confirmed as one of the professional dancers taking part in the eighth season of the Irish version of Dancing with the Stars.
-She would dance with chef and TV personality, Kevin Dundon.
+She danced with chef and TV personality, Kevin Dundon.
+Despite receiving some of the lowest scores every week and backlash from viewers when they outlasted other couples, Dundon and Scott reached the quarterfinals, finishing in sixth place.